IAU-NOC-MUR/website/_activities/women-and-girls-in-astronomy-stem-2021.md

 2. Leena Ramessur: [https://youtu.be/svOQ0yldqds](https://youtu.be/svOQ0yldqds "Leena Ramessur")
 3. Farheen B. Hosanee: [https://youtu.be/56Z1gz222ps](https://youtu.be/56Z1gz222ps "Farheen B. Hosanee")
 4. Mathilde Jauzac: [https://youtu.be/ScYOo5Mh974](https://youtu.be/ScYOo5Mh974  "Mathilde Jauzac")

+Videos were published on the IAU-NOC Mauritius Youtube Channel, Instagram page, and also shared by IAU-OAO on their Facebook page.